-We prove it by induction, where for $n=1$ one just uses the definition of $\Xi$ for the initial case \textit{ie} For the induction step, use a bootstrap argument.
+We prove it by induction, where for $n=1$ one just uses the definition of $\Xi$ for the initial case \textit{i.e.} For the induction step, we use a bootstrap argument.
 Suppose \eqref{eq:l-1enfonctiondehilbert} holds at rank $k$, then differentiate and replace $\left(\widetilde{\Xi^{-1}}[h]\right)'$ by the RHS of the above relation to show that \eqref{eq:l-1enfonctiondehilbert} holds at rank $k+1$.

 Now, by the Leibniz formula, for all $k\in\llbracket0,n\rrbracket$, it holds that

 Furthermore by \eqref{eq:l-1enfonctiondehilbert}, by using successively that $\pi^{-1}\mcal{H}$ is an isometry of $L^2(\R)$, inequality \eqref{ineq:contXi} and Jensen's inequality, we obtain: